-The course is designed to build upon your own experiences and to encourage a recognition of how individuals and societies are represented.
-If you enjoy film and are motivated to bring an initial idea to a polished completion, then you will enjoy GCSE Film Studies.
+This course is designed to build upon your own experiences and to encourage a recognition of how individuals and societies are represented.
+If you enjoy film, and are motivated to bring an initial idea to a polished completion, then you will enjoy GCSE Film Studies.

 What could this course lead to?

 GCSE Film Studies, in addition to being an interesting and enjoyable subject, provides an initial foundation for anyone interested in studying Media, Film or Digital Communication courses.
-Past students who have taken Film Studies or Media Studies at Bredon School have gone on to study Level 3 or 4 courses at a range of colleges or universities.
+On completion of this course, pupils can progress to study Film Studies at A Level.

 “I enjoy this subject.
 We get the chance to do lots of work with films and also lots of other work with images.
 I also enjoy filming.”